What should I do if I’m arrested?

 Crimes (except for strict liability crimes) have two basic elements: the guilty mind and the guilty act.
 The technical terms for these elements are their Latin names: “mens rea” meaning “guilty mind” and “actus reus” meaning the “thing done.”
 Generally, a crime is committed when a person commits a guilty act accompanied by a guilty mind.

 Crimes also have specific elements that are contained in the definitions of a crime.
 For example, a murder is an intentional killing of a human being.
 The elements are that the accused must have (1) purposely or knowingly (2) caused a death (3) of a human being.
 To obtain a conviction, the state must prove all of the elements of a crime beyond a reasonable doubt.

 Mr. Hunt looks forward to each new case as a fresh challenge to succeed.
 Call him today for a free consultation at 414-225-0111 or .

 If you prefer, contact Mr. Hunt via email at [email protected]

 PAYMENT PLANS AVAILABLE-Most cases handled for a flat fee – We accept bond assignments – No-charge initial consultation (1/2 hour maximum).

-Hunt Law Group, S.C. is located in Madison and Milwaukee, WI and serves clients throughout Wisconsin.
+Hunt Law Group, S.C. is located in Milwaukee, WI and serves clients throughout Wisconsin.